jnikula/hawkmoth/README.rst

 members, macros, function-like macros, enums, enumerations, typedefs, variables, as well as have generic documentation comments not attached to any symbols.

-reStructuredText style field lists are the native way of documenting parameters and return values and so on, but there's limited compatibility with Javadoc_ or Doxygen_ style ``@tags``.
+reStructuredText style field lists are the native way of documenting function parameters and return values and so on, but there's limited compatibility with Javadoc_ or Doxygen_ style ``@tags``.

 .. _Javadoc: http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html